-The RTP will be implemented through the HATS project development process and the regular activities of HATS staff in coordination with various federal, state and local transportation planning agencies, other stakeholders and the general public.
-The project development process is initiated in response to an identified need in the transportation system.
-It covers a range of activities extending from identification of a project need to a finished set of contract and construction.
-The sequence of decisions made through the project development process progressively narrows the project focus and leads to a project that addresses the identified needs.
-There should be ample opportunities for public participation throughout the process.
-HATS staff will continue to work with local elected officials and business leaders that have an interest in the willingness to fund studies, programs and/or projects that will improve the transportation network in the region to supplement federal and state transportation funds.
+The sequence of decisions made through the project development process progressively narrows the project focus and, ultimately, leads to a project that addresses the identified needs.
+There are ample opportunities for public participation throughout the process.
+HATS staff continually works with local elected officials and business leaders that have an interest in funding the studies, programs, and/or projects that will improve the transportation network in the region to supplement federal and state transportation funds.

 WOULD YOU LIKE TO REPORT